Leslie Howard: Radio career

 Howard was not only an accomplished actor on stage and screen, he appeared many times on radio as well.
 Howard began his career on radio in the early 1930s when he performed dramatic readings for The Yardley Program.
 Not much is known about the programme because the recordings have been lost, but references to the show can be found in fan magazines of the time and the show is listed in The New York Times radio programme guide.
 Howard was also a guest performer on such shows as The Rudy Vallee Show/Fleischmann's Yeast Hour, Lux Radio Theatre, The Silver Theatre, The Magic Key of RCA, Your Hit Parade and Kraft Music Hall with Bing Crosby.

 In May, 1935, Leslie Howard and his daughter, Leslie Ruth Howard, aged 10, appeared on The Rudy Vallee Show/Fleischmann's Yeast Hour in "The Enchanted Forest" scene from James M. Barrie's Dear Brutus.
 The show was so popular with audiences that for the first time in the show's history an encore was performed six weeks later on 27 June 1935.
 That show survives and can be heard on the Old Time Radio Library's website.

 At the end of 1936 Howard began appearing as a guest on Eddie Cantor's Texaco Town.
-It took six months and three appearances before he and Cantor finally delivered the punchline in the skit "Three Pairs of Rubbers."
+It took six months and three appearances before he and Cantor finally delivered the punchline in the skit "Three Pairs of Rubbers".
 Howard's appearances were not limited to guest spots.
 Beginning in October 1935 and into the spring of 1936 Howard had his own show on CBS.
 It was a serial titled The Amateur Gentleman.
 The show eventually became Leslie Howard's Matinee with each week bringing a new adapted play popular at the time to radio listeners.
 Howard also appeared in Columbia Presents Shakespeare as Benedick in the play Much Ado About Nothing with Rosalind Russell in the summer of 1937.
-Howard produced two shows for Lux Radio Theatre: Lady for A Day, starring May Robson and Guy Kibbee, and The Life of Emile Zola, starring Paul Muni and Josephine Hutchinson.
+Howard produced two shows for Lux Radio Theatre: Lady for A Day, starring May Robson and Guy Kibbee, and The Life of Émile Zola, starring Paul Muni and Josephine Hutchinson.

 His last known radio appearance in the United States before returning to Britain to help with the war effort was the Radio Tribute to the King and Queen in which dozens of British stars performed skits while King King George VI and Queen Elizabeth listened with President Roosevelt and Mrs. Roosevelt from Hyde Park.
 Howard's appearances on the BBC's Britain Speaks were broadcast to the United States from 16 July 1940, after the onset of the Second World War, urging America to enter the war in support of Britain.
 By January 1941 Howard had completed 27 broadcasts of Britain Speaks.
 Howard also appeared on a panel programme for the BBC called The Brains Trust.

-Unfortunately, most of Howard's radio broadcasts have been lost, but a few have survived for the enjoyment of audiences today.
+Most of Howard's radio broadcasts have been lost, but a few have survived.